jrs-coding-school/codecamp/2-composing-functions/README.md

 # Composing Functions

-Creating a functions and calling them are great, but sometimes you want to nest functions or compose functions together like lego to create more complex results.
+Creating a functions and calling them are great, but sometimes you want to nest functions or compose functions together like legos.

+The ability to nest functions together gives you the power to combine simple functions and create complex functions.

-The easiest way to demonstrate this concept is using math.
-For Example, you may want to add a number to the result of the difference of another equation.
+The easiest way to demonstrate this concept is using algebra math.

-You also may have more complicated equations that you want to perform, but each complicated equation is built on a group of simple equations.
+For Example:

-In basic Math you may see equations like:
+In basic algebra you may see equations like:

 ```
 3q - 2 = 4